1983 BMW 320i coupe

 1988 BMW M3 coupe

-Earlier this month, my wife and I visited the small but excellent BMW Zentrum Museum in Greer, SC.
-Of course they had a first-generation M3 on display—time to write a blog entry about this game-changing little coupe.
+In late 2019, my ex-wife and I visited the small but excellent BMW Zentrum Museum in Greer, SC.
+Of course they had a first-generation M3 on display—so I wrote a blog entry about this game-changing little coupe.

 “Created for the race track, destined for the road.”